PrajwalSonawane/eth-trading-bot/README.md

 Create a .env file in the root directory of the project and add the following API keys:
 BINANCE_API_KEY=your-binance-api-key
 BINANCE_API_SECRET=your-binance-api-secret
+TELEGRAM_BOT_TOKEN=your-telegram-bot-token
+TELEGRAM_CHAT_ID=chat-id

-You can generate these keys from your Binance account.
+You can generate these keys from your Binance account and telegram.
 Make sure the API has access to the necessary permissions (e.g., Spot trading permissions).

 ### 4. Running the Bot